 I could not have gone through it alone.
 No one should attempt applying for Medicaid without an attorney.
 The process needs professional guidance to avoid problems that may arise.

 I can’t thank you enough, not only for your expertise but, for your hand holding and patience with me during this difficult time.
 Thank you.

 Moving Forward With Divorce – The Importance of Timing Your Divorce

 Timing a divorce relative to the need for Medicaid eligibility is critical.
-The goal is to time the filing of the divorce complaint to maximize the valuation of assets for purposes of equitable distribution and avoid the need for calculating the income and resource allowance required under the Medicaid spend down rules.
-The reason why the timing of the divorce is also critical is because the Judgment of Divorce must be obtained before the Medicaid eligibility date and before a Medicaid application is filed.
+The goal is to time the filing of the divorce complaint to maximize the valuation of assets for purposes of equitable distribution and avoid the need for calculating the income and resource allowance required under the Medicaid spend-down rules.
+The reason why the timing of the divorce is also critical is that the Judgment of Divorce must be obtained before the Medicaid eligibility date and before a Medicaid application is filed.

 Avoiding Medicaid Penalties in a Divorce